 Win over the whiner - how to stop your child whinging

-Every parent suffers through it: the loud, obnoxious, pull-your-hair-out whining of a child who wants his or her way, now.
+Every parent's experienced it: the incessant, pull-your-hair-out whining of a child who wants their own way, now.
+Can we ever put a stop to whinging?
+Here's how

-Before you frazzle your last nerve, or worse yet, give in to your child’s demands for attention, try these six tips — and restore your sanity.
+Before you frazzle your last nerve, or worse yet, give in to your child’s demands for attention, try these six tips:

 Be calm and clear

-Children will use kicking, biting, screaming or crying to get a reaction from Mum or Dad.
-When parents lash back at the child out of frustration, it may have the opposite of the intended affect.
+Some children will use kicking, biting, screaming or crying to get a reaction from Mum or Dad.
+If parents lash back at the child out of frustration, it may have the opposite of the intended affect.
 A child may see their bad behaviour as a way to get them the attention they desire.

 Instead, calmly but firmly correct the child’s behaviour by saying things like, “Please ask politely” or “Please don’t hit Mummy.
 When you hit Mummy it hurts.”
 If you snap at your child, expect that he or she will adopt the same tone as an appropriate way to express frustration.